- Python Basics

 myset = {1, 2, 3} print("Enter an Element to check: ") val = int(input()) if val in myset: print(val, "is available in the Set") else: print(val, "is not available in the Set")

-Here is its sample run with user input, 3:
+Here is its sample run with user input of "3"

 Python provides two methods to do the job of removing an element from a set.
 The two methods are remove() and discard().
-The program given below is an example that shows the use of both the methods in removing an element from the set:
+The following program is an example of using both methods to remove an element from a set:

 myset = {1, 2, 3, 4, 5} print("------Original Set------") print(myset) myset.discard(5) print("-----Set after removing 5------") print(myset) myset.remove(2) print("-----Set after removing 2------") print(myset)

-The snapshot given below shows sample output produced by this program:
+The snapshot given below shows the sample output produced by this program:

 myset = {1, 2, 3, 4, 5} print("------Original Set------") print(myset) myset.pop() print("-----Set after popping------") print(myset) myset.clear() print("-----Set after clearing-----") print(myset)